-It’s essential that these batteries are professionally fitted as they often need registering with the vehicle’s on board computer to ensure all the smart features continue to function correctly.
+It’s essential that stop/start batteries are professionally fitted.
+This is because they may need registering with the vehicle’s on board computer.
+Registering the battery will ensure all the smart features continue to function correctly.

 As Hybrid vehicles have become more popular there has been a rise in the need for specialist hybrid batteries.

-Hybrid vehicles have two batteries, a main electric battery which is designed to last as long as the vehicle and a 12V battery which may need replacing at some point by the vehicle owner.
+Hybrid vehicles have two batteries, a main electric battery and a 12V battery.
+The electric battery is designed to last as long as the vehicle whilst the 12V battery may need replacing at some point.